gabriel-messas/sAIfe/AI\ML Pipeline Critical Areas/1 - User Interface.md

 ## 1 - User Interface
-#### Typically, a Web and/or a mobile application, from which statistical data is going to be manually inputted by a user
+#### Typically, a Web and/or a mobile application, from which statistical data is going to be manually inputted and or consumed by a user

 - Possible threats and/or vulnerabilities: